Research Assistant Professor

 belowground processes.
 I began my research career studying climate change impacts on leaf physiology (M.S. in Environmental Science at Oregon State University).
-While working as a plant physiologist with Dynamac Corporation (US EPA Laboratory in Oregon), I began to recognize the importance of understanding belowground processes.
+While working as a plant physiologist with Dynamac Corporation (US EPA Laboratory- Western Ecology Division in OR), I became more aware of the importance of understanding belowground processes.
 This led me to pursue a Ph.D. in root physiology and soils at the SUNY College of Environmental Science and Forestry.
 I studied nutrient uptake by trees, both in the laboratory and in the field (Calhoun Experimental Forest in SC and Hubbard Brook Experimental Forest in NH).

 Phone: 503-725-3894 (office) Email: lucash [at] pdx.edu